 Kinship care refers to the care of children by relatives or close family friends (often referred to as fictive kin).
-This option is the preferred resource for children who must be removed from their birth parents because it maintains a connection to family for children.
+This option is the preferred resource for children who must be removed from their birth parents, because it maintains a connection to family for the children.

 Kinship care may be formal, meaning the family gets a foster parent license.
 It can also be informal, where the home is checked for safety and ability to meet the needs of the child.